Juniper, the fox, is a growing social media sensation, giving people a glimpse into life with a pet fox.

-Owning a fox is a dream for many people, but according to her owners, it's certainly not something to be taken lightly.
+According to her owners, owning a fox is a dream for many people, but it's certainly not something to be taken lightly.

 Meet Juniper the Fox

 Juniper is not a rescue pet, nor was she a wild fox orphan found in the woods.
-She was bred from domesticated foxes raised on fur farms and was purchased when she was young.
+She was bred from domesticated foxes raised on fur farms and was adopted as a little fox kit by Jessika Coker.

-But just because she was raised by humans from the beginning doesn't mean she acts like a domestic dog; she's distinctly a fox, with all of their quirks and no genetic differences from her wild cousins.
+But just because humans raised her from a young age doesn't mean she acts like a domestic dog; she's distinctly a fox, with all of their quirks and no genetic differences from her wild cousins.

 But Juniper loves her parents and, more importantly, she loves her boyfriend, Moose.
-He's a six-year-old Australian Shepherd who tolerates everything Juniper does to him.
+He's a six-year-old Australian Shepherd, Malamute mix, who tolerates everything Juniper does to him.

 What Are Foxes Like?

-Foxes kept as pets in the house are known to bond very closely to only their owners, and tend to be distrustful or wary of strangers.
+Foxes kept as pets in the house are known to bond very closely with their owners and tend to be wary of strangers.
 With their human parents, they can be quite affectionate and playful.

 They are adorable creatures who can keep you entertained for hours with their antics.
 From jumping on the bed to pouncing on anything that moves, they are certainly cute.

-So exotic pet owners need to be prepared as they are mostly nocturnal but venture out a little during the day!
+So exotic pet owners need to be prepared as they are primarily nocturnal but venture out a little during the day!

 Foxes are known to be friendly and curious.
-They play among themselves, as well as with other animals like cats and dogs do.
-They are dog-like!
+They play among themselves and with other animals like cats and dogs do.
+They are very dog-like!
 A domestic fox is docile to people.

 Other foxes that are not as popular as pets?
 The red fox and arctic fox (a.k.a. pet silver foxes) are not commonly seen as pets.